 Some are removable and some, as mentioned above, might be fixed in your mouth for a few weeks or months.
 They are usually not to be worn during the entire treatment.
 To provide a few examples of the most common appliances:

-• an expansion device: creates more space for crowded teeth by pushing the teeth outwards,
+• an expansion device: creates more space for crowded teeth by pushing the teeth outwards, available for $2,000 on average;

 • a protraction mask: this device, unlike the two above, is removable and uses the chin and forehead to “pull” teeth forwards or backwards, as necessary.
+This device can cost you between $1,500 and $3,000.

 There are, of course, many more.
 You will have an appliance installed or be instructed to wear one if it is necessary.
 Your orthodontist or dentist will make this decision.